MoiraMarques/projeto/Style-Guide-Generic-Text.md

 ####Try to make your captions clear, easy to follow and accessible to all users.

-*As you type a subtitle, a helper box displays to right providing details.  <br/> This includes the number of characters, number of lines and the reading rate as characters per second.*
+<p><i>As you type a subtitle, a helper box displays to right providing details.
+This includes the number of characters, number of lines and the reading rate as characters per second.</i></p>

 | Recommendation       | Description   |
 |:-------------------- |:--------------------|